 - Clean the mushrooms and remove any long stems.

-- Make 3 dipping stations: a plate for flour and salt, a bowl for the egg and milk (whisked together), and a bowl for the breadcrumbs and dry rub.
+- Make 3 dipping stations: a plate for flour, salt and pepper, a bowl for the egg and milk (whisked together), and a bowl for the breadcrumbs.

 - First coat the mushrooms in the flour.
 Then dip them in the egg mixture, shaking off any excess.
 Then roll them in the breadcrumbs.
 Complete the breading process for all the mushrooms.